GMA Network (company): GMA Network

-GMA Network, commonly known as GMA, is a major Philippine commercial television network.
-Launched on October 29, 1961, GMA Network is also referred to as the “Kapuso Network” in reference to the company's logo.
+GMA Network, or simply GMA (Global Media Arts), is a major Philippine commercial television network.
+Launched on October 29, 1961, GMA Network is also referred to as the "Kapuso Network" in reference to the company's logo.
 Its headquarters can be found at the GMA Network Center in Quezon City.

 GTV

-GTV is a Philippine general entertainment channel that aired on its flagship station, UHF channel 27 and was launched on February 22, 2021, replacing GMA News TV.
+GTV (Good Television) is a Philippine general entertainment channel that aired on its flagship station, UHF channel 27 and was launched on February 22, 2021, replacing GMA News TV.
 The channel carries news, entertainment and sports programs and it is available in most satellite and cable TV systems.

 Heart of Asia

-Heart of Asia is a Filipino digital television channel owned by GMA Network.
+Heart of Asia is a Philippine digital television channel owned by GMA Network Inc. Its programming consisting of Filipino-dubbed Asian films and television series.
 The channel was initially launched on June 12, 2020, and officially launched on June 29, 2020.